AdvancedPhotonSource/GSAS-II-tutorials/webdocs/compile.rst

 compiled by users and in some cases that will be necessary.
 The documentation here discusses these files.

+Note that GSAS-II is compiled using a utility called ``meson``.
-Note that there are two methods used for compiling GSAS-II.
-For Python 3.11 and earlier, a build process with a utility called ``Scons`` was used, but this stopped working for GSAS-II with Python 3.12 and a new build process using the ``meson`` tool was implemented.
-At present, there are two branches for GSAS-II.
-The ``master`` branch uses Scons and the ``main`` branch uses meson.
-The master branch is the current default branch but will eventually be retired in favor of the newer ``main`` branch.
+For Python prior to 3.10, a build process with a utility called ``Scons`` may be needed, but this stopped working for GSAS-II with Python 3.12.
+The now obsolete ``master`` branch uses Scons and the ``main`` branch uses meson.

 Most people will not need this, but some specific installation details are discussed in the source code documentation,